naomiiiiiiiii/iota/README.md

 One of the most entertaining parts of this development was using parsing combinators.
 They aren’t related to my research, but I find them aesthetically pleasing.
 Look in source_parser.ml!

-This work is inspired by LC Paulson’s *ML for the working programmer* and is done under the mentorship of Karl Crary.
+This repo uses code and design ideas found in LC Paulson’s *ML for the working programmer* and is done under the mentorship of Karl Crary.